 There are at least eleventy million Buddhist temples and torii-gated Shinto shrines dotted around Japan and every one of them is special in its own way.
 If I could have I would have visited them all but I was acutely aware of how quickly temple fatigue can set in with kids, so tried to keep templing to a dull roar.
 Turns out I needn’t have worried because the kids loved the stunning temples with their beautiful rituals as much as I did.

-He said: “Mum and dad were worried we’d get bored but the temples in Kyoto are way too cool for that.
-I loved the thousands of orange Torii gates at Fushimi Inari.
+He said: “Mum and dad were worried we’d get bored but the temples in Tokyo and Kyoto are way too cool for that.
+I loved Gotukji, the lucky cat temple in Tokyo, and the thousands of orange Torii gates at Fushimi Inari.
 But my favourite was actually a small temple next door to our hotel (Sanjusangendo Temple) that had one thousand life-size statues of a Thousand Armed Buddha.
 While I was there I got to choose a lucky charm from a basket.
 By chance I picked Benzaiten who symbolises wit, words and music, so she was kind of like a rock star.
 I was totally down with that.”

 She said: “The pretty Golden temple (Kinkakuji) was nice because it was so shiny but my favourite was the red one (Fushimi Inari) because there were lots of foxes and I got a fox mask to bring home.”